Bye-Bye, Caucuses

-This year’s Democratic caucuses are not entirely in the rear-view mirror yet: There is one more on April 4 in Wyoming.
+This year’s Democratic caucuses are not entirely in the rearview mirror yet: There is one more on April 4 in Wyoming.
 But after the Caucus Night meltdown in Iowa, and then a near brush with disaster in Nevada, the odds of this form of nominating contest surviving into the next presidential cycle is somewhere not far north of zero.

 Nevada Democrats were lucky on several counts.
 Most obviously, they had Iowa’s example to put them on high alert.
 Their basic caucusing procedures were modeled on Iowa’s; they had the same huge new complications based on the multiple reporting requirements imposed on them by the national party, exacerbated by a large field of candidates, and were originally planning to use the same technologies.
-On top of that, Nevada was experimenting with an “early caucusing” option utilizing ranked-choice voting that created another whole layer of complexity.
+On top of that, Nevada was experimenting with an “early caucusing” option utilizing ranked-choice voting that created another layer of complexity.

-Horrified by the possibility of a second meltdown, the DNC offered a lot of technical assistance to the Nevada party and helped mobilize volunteers from other states to help staff the event.
+Horrified by the possibility of a second meltdown, the DNC offered a lot of technical assistance to the Nevada party and helped mobilize volunteers from other states to staff the event.
 But with all that, on Caucus Day the results came in v-e-r-y slowly.
 There were just enough returns, however, to justify the release of full entrance polls, and the really lucky thing for Nevada is that there was a clear winner, which allowed media types to spend many fine hours agitating the air about the Greater Meaning of a Bernie Sanders nomination — as though the thought had never occurred to them before — instead of complaining about the slow count.

 While Nevadans understandably don’t want to talk about the bullet they dodged, it’s clear that the Nevada Democrat most responsible for getting his state in a privileged early-state position gets it, according to a Las Vegas news outlet: